Polarized multiwavelength emission from pulsar wind - accretion disk interaction in a transitional millisecond pulsar: Data Analysis and Results

 \subsection{Timing Analysis of the \ixpe\ Dataset}

-Details on our timing analysis of X-ray data are provided in Appendix\,\ref{sec:timing_app}.
 Coherent X-ray pulsations at the NS spin period in J1023 are detected only during the high mode \citep{Archibald15, jaodand16, papitto19, illiano23}.
 Hence, we used source photons collected by \ixpe\ in the high mode in the 2--6\,keV band for our analysis.
-We corrected photon arrival times for the pulsar's orbital motion, using an orbital period of $P_{\rm orb}$ = 17115.5216592\,s and a projected semi-major axis of asini/c = 0.343356\,light-seconds \citep{archibald13}.
-We performed an epoch folding search around the expected spin frequency, sampling each spin cycle in 16 phase bins.
-We used a grid of $T_{\rm asc}$ values centered on the predicted value from \cite{illiano23}, $T_{\rm asc}^{\rm pred}=60461.97948(6)$\,MJD.
+We corrected photon arrival times for the pulsar's orbital motion, using an orbital period of $P_{\rm orb}$ = 0.1980963155\,d and a projected semi-major axis of asini/c = 0.343356\,light-seconds \citep{illiano23}.
+To measure the epoch of passage of the pulsar at the ascending node of the orbit ($T_{\rm asc}$), we performed an epoch folding search around the spin frequency value expected according to the previously measured secular evolution \citep{jaodand16,Burtovoi2020}, sampling each spin cycle in 16 phase bins.
+We used a grid of $T_{\rm asc}$ values centered on the value predicted according to the long-term evolution measured by \cite{illiano23}, $T_{\rm asc}^{\rm pred}=60461.97948(6)$\,MJD, with a spacing of 0.2\,s.
 We recovered the coherent signal with an epoch folding variance of $S=103$ (single-trial false alarm rate $p=3.5\times10^{-15}$) at a spin frequency $\nu=592.42146705(9)$\,Hz and $T_{\rm asc}$ = 60461.979580(14)\,MJD.
-The uncertainties were evaluated following \cite{Leahy1987} and from the Gaussian fit to the pulse variance distribution.
-The timing parameters are reported in Table\,\ref{tab:timing_model}\footnote{The timing model is archived at Zenodo.}.
-Our measurement tends to favor a scenario where the pulsar's rotational evolution in the subluminous X-ray state remains largely unchanged compared to its behavior during the radio pulsar state (Fig.\,\ref{fig:efsearch}).
+The uncertainty on the spin frequency was evaluated following \cite{Leahy1987}, while that on $T_{\rm asc}$ was taken as the half-width at half-maximum of the Gaussian fit to the pulse variance distribution\footnote{The timing model is archived at Zenodo.}.
+We obtained compatible results by analysing 0.5--6\,keV \nicer\ data in the high mode taken on 2024 June 1.
+The timing parameters had slightly larger uncertainties due to the lower number of photons recorded ($\simeq1.9\times10^4$) compared to \ixpe\ ($\simeq2.2\times10^4$) and the uneven coverage.
+Our measurements tend to favor a scenario where the pulsar's rotational evolution in the subluminous X-ray state remains largely unchanged compared to its behavior during the radio pulsar state (Fig.\,\ref{fig:efsearch}).